office-for-students/wagtail-CMS/upgrade-wagtail-steps.markdown

 ## Steps to upgrade:

-- Run docker compose `docker compose up`
+- Run `docker compose up`
-- Open container bash `docker container exec -it wagtail-cms_web_1 /bin/bash`
+- In a new terminal run `docker container exec -it wagtail-cms_web_1 /bin/bash`
-- Upgrade python packages `pip install --upgrade wagtail django-axes django-sass-processor whitenoise`
+- From docker container bash upgrade python packages `pip install --upgrade wagtail django-axes django-sass-processor whitenoise`
+- Requirements.txt has been updated already

 ## Changes:

-Wagtail 2.14 now uses Django 3.2.6
+Wagtail 2.14 now uses Django 3.2.6.

 As of Django 3.0 `staticfiles` and `admin_static` have been removed.

 Any of these: